Cray-HPE/docs-csm/operations/conman/Troubleshoot_ConMan_Asking_for_Password_on_SSH_Connection.md

     The following command will give no output when the pod is no longer running.

     ```bash
-    ncn# kubectl -n services get pods | grep console-operator
+    ncn-mw# kubectl -n services get pods | grep console-operator
     ```

 1. Delete the SSH keys in a `cray-console-node` pod.

     ```bash
-    ncn# kubectl -n services exec -it cray-console-node-0 -- rm -v /var/log/console/conman.key /var/log/console/conman.key.pub
+    ncn-mw# kubectl -n services exec -it cray-console-node-0 -- rm -v /var/log/console/conman.key /var/log/console/conman.key.pub
     ```

 1. Restart the `cray-console-operator` pod.

     ```bash
-    ncn# kubectl -n services scale --replicas=1 deployment/cray-console-operator
+    ncn-mw# kubectl -n services scale --replicas=1 deployment/cray-console-operator
     ```

     Example output:

-    ```
+    ```text
     deployment.apps/cray-console-operator scaled
     ```

     It may take some time to regenerate the keys and get them deployed to the BMCs, but in a while the console connections using SSH should be reestablished.
     Note that it may be worthwhile to determine how the SSH key was modified and establish site procedures to coordinate SSH key use; otherwise they may be overwritten again at a later time.